Draw Curtains at Dusk

-Getting the right heat pump makes a big difference to how much electricity you are consuming.
-For rooms that you use more often, get a more energy efficient heat pump.
+Getting the right heat pump makes a big difference in how much electricity you are consuming.
+For rooms that you use more often, get a more energy-efficient heat pump.
 Check the energy star rating to see how energy efficient a heat pump is.
 For smaller rooms, you could use electric heaters instead.

 Switch to LED

 Change your light bulbs to LED lights.
 This can reduce your electricity costs from lighting by 75%.
 LEDs are also known to last longer, making them a better investment.
 For each light bulb that you change, you can save up to $20 a year.

 See If You Are Eligible for The Winter Energy Payment

 The NZ government offers extra payment called The Winter Energy Payment to help some kiwis with the cost of heating your home in winter months.
 This has been doubled in 2020 in response to Covid-19.
 Find out if you are eligible here.

 Make an informed decision about your power plan, so you can choose the best power plan that’s suited to you.
 According to the Electricity Authority, households in NZ can save an estimated $372 million a year if all households switched to the cheapest power deal available to them.
 Compare power plans here.